danieldkim/active-columns/README.md

 If <code>save()</code> succeeds, all timestamps of {object} will be updated with the new timestamp.
 This allows you to subsequently
 <code>destroy()</code> this object if you wish.

+<code>save()</code> is recursive, in a sense.
+If the object being saved has any
+child objects they will be saved too.

 If you save an object with fixed column names, any missing columns will be deleted.
 If you want to prevent this, you can pass false as the last argument